Reaction of Metals With Water:

 2Al + 3H2O ⇨ Al2O3 + 2H2

-Reaction of zinc metal with water: Zinc metal produces zinc oxide and hydrogen gas when steam is passed over it.
-Zinc does not react with cold water.
+Zinc does not react with cold or hot water.
+Zinc metal produces zinc oxide and hydrogen gas when steam is passed over it.

 Zn + H2O ⇨ ZnO + H2